nikitakamble100/css-properties/README.md

-##Tag Structure
+## Tag Structure

 There is a barebones HTML page, about as simple as you can get.
 You can open it up in the 1 - Structure folder in the file part1.html.
-If you were to open the file in your favorite browser (which you can do, go ahead), you'll see a plain webpage with the title "My Website" and the words, "Hello, World!" written on the page.
+If you were to open the file in your favorite browser, you'll see a plain webpage with the title "My Website" and the words, "Hello, World!" written on the page.

 ```bash
   <!doctype html>